utsukushiihime/node-products/README.md

 <!-- list of dependencies -->

-Get a list of products from template files.
+Gets and displays a list of products from template files.

 ### List of dependencies